scalar-labs/getting-started-with-scalardb/README.md

 ### Login to the application

-We when booted the REST API earlier, 3 users were registered in the database.
+When we boot the REST API earlier, 3 users were registered in the database.
 Either one of them can be used to login http://localhost:8080/#/login

 | Email         | Password |
 | ------------- | :------: |